-How to Throw a Spooktacular Halloween Party
+How to Throw a Kansas City Halloween Party

 Are you planning to move to Missouri this October?
 Our Kansas City movers want to help you find a creative way to meet your neighbors, by throwing the ultimate Halloween party!
 Nothing screams Halloween quite like a costume party where your friends show up dressed as goblins, witches and Miley Cyrus.

-The best part is that your party doesn’t have to burn a hole in your wallet, there are plenty of ways to throw a Halloween party for cheap!
+The best part is that your party does not have to burn a hole in your wallet, there are plenty of ways to throw a Halloween party for cheap!
 Cut corners with these helpful party how-to’s:

-- Hang a ghost from the trees or make them play: Blow up a balloon, place a white cloth or fitted sheet on top, and tie at the bottom of the balloon to create a neck.
+• Hang a ghost from the trees or make them play: Blow up a balloon, place a white cloth or fitted sheet on top, and tie at the bottom of the balloon to create a neck.
 Use black paint to make eyes and a spooky mouth and then hang your ghost to a tree by grabbing the far ends at the bottom of the sheet and attaching them to branches, creating the illusion that the ghost is flying or floating.
-You can also take five yard sticks, stick them in the ground in a circle, tape balloons to the tops as heads, and drape large, see-through, white trash bags over each balloon head.
+You can also take five-yard sticks, stick them in the ground in a circle, tape balloons to the tops as heads, and drape large, see-through, white trash bags over each balloon head.
 Create a neck by tying another trash bag around the bottom of the balloon and leave the rest draping.
 Finally, wrap another trash bag around the base of the ghosts (like a chest) and use the slack to make arms, tying all of the arms together as if the ghosts are playing ring-around-the-rosy.

 Unless you want to be cooking dinner for your guests, opt for a post-dinner time like 8:00 p.m.
 That way, everyone is sure to have eaten and you save hundreds on food.
-Find little Halloween side dishes, candy, or appetizers that you can make or buy and usually cost way less.
+Find little Halloween side dishes, candy, or appetizers you can make or buy and usually cost way less.